CONFERENCE SESSIONS

 • Describe how to recognize early signs and symptoms of anemia

-• Characterize anemia according to mean corpuscular volume values
+• Differentiate anemia according to mean corpuscular volume values

 • Discuss the approach to work-up and treatment of iron deficiency anemia